-General Instructions.
-In addition to these specific instructions, you should also use the 2012 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should also use the 2013 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

 - Backup withholding.

 - Electronic reporting requirements.

 - Penalties.

 - Who must file (nominee/middleman).

 - When and where to file.

 - Taxpayer identification numbers.

 - Statements to recipients.

-- Corrected and void returns.
+- ٠ Corrected and void returns.

-- Other general topics.
+- ٠ Other general topics.

-You can get the general instructions from IRS.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions from www.irs.gov/ form1099misc or by calling 1-800-TAX-FORM (1-800-829-3676).